AVENTER-UG/mesos-dns/README.md

 ## Contact

-For any discussion that isn't well suited for Github [issues](https://github.com/mesosphere/mesos-dns/issues), please use our [mailing list](https://groups.google.com/forum/#!forum/mesos-dns) or our public [chat room](https://gitter.im/mesosphere/mesos-dns).
+For any discussion that isn't well suited for Github [issues](https://github.com/AVNETER-UG/mesos-dns/issues), please use our public [chat room](https://matrix.to/#/#mesosdns:matrix.aventer.biz?via=matrix.aventer.biz)

 ## License